gilphilbert/DIY-Sim-Racing-FFB-Pedal-PCBs/control-board/readme.md

  ![3D Image](pcb-v1.2.jpg)

  > ![INFO]
- > Yes, I know the image says v1.1, but this is the v1.2 board, it was a silkscreen misprint!
+ > The image says v1.1, but this is the v1.2 board, it was a silkscreen misprint!

 ## Features
 - Tiny size!
 It's just over 2" square (51mm x 51mm)